Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 what does a source actually establish once writing, notation, encoding, rendering, and signed-language structure are kept distinct?

+The central review problem is signed-language literacy as durable written text.
+A source may be valuable as notation, transcription, semantic representation, corpus annotation, video-linked documentation, rendering, standards work, dataset infrastructure, or AI tooling.
+The review question is whether that value is being accurately located, or whether it is being treated as if it solved the writing and literacy problem.

-The series exists because this literature repeatedly runs into a small set of problems:
+The series exists because this literature repeatedly runs into a small set of layer problems:

 - level confusion between language, writing, notation, and encoding
 - alphabetic bias in the evaluation of signed writing